SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 	<input type="checkbox" name = "same" value="on">Same checkbox in Div2</input>
 </div>
 ```
+#### Chaining findElement to find a child element
 In these cases, XPATH can be used, however, there is a simpler way, using nested selectors which is nothing else than locating elements in the result of a previous location.
-For example the following locates the div entry with id "div2" :
+For example the following locates the div entry with id `'div2'` :

 ```
 inputOfDiv2 := (driver findElementByID: 'div2') findElementByName: 'same'